web1221/keyboardShortCuts/README.md

 # Keyboard Shortcuts

-#### _Group project for JavaScript that tests users on their knowledge of keyboard shortcuts, also includes a shortcut directory, 15 Nov 2019_
+#### _Group project for JavaScript that tests users on their knowledge of keyboard shortcuts, also includes a shortcut directory, 5 Dec 2019_

 ## Created by Eva Wiedmann, Angela Weber, Dominique Youmans, & Bryon Burke